nextflow-io/website/content/blog/2019/easy-provenance-report.md

 This post introduces a little know Nextflow feature and it's intended to show how it can be used
 to produce a custom execution report reporting some - basic - provenance information.

-In future release we plan to support more formal provenance specification and execution tracking features.
+In future releases we plan to support a more formal provenance specification and execution tracking features.